List of Red Dead Redemption 2 characters: Javier Escuella

 Javier Escuella (Gabriel Sloyer) is a gunman in the Van der Linde gang.
-Born in Nuevo Paraíso, Mexico, Javier was forced to flee after killing a high-ranking army official.
+Born in Nuevo Paraíso, Mexico, Javier was forced to flee after killing a high-ranking army official over a woman.
 He joined Dutch's gang about four years before the events of the game, discovering a strong connection to Dutch's ideologies; as a result, he is incredibly loyal to Dutch.
 During the events of the game in 1899, Javier joins Arthur on several occasions, including searching for John, robbing Leviticus Cornwall's train, and rescuing Sean.
 Javier partakes in the Saint Denis bank robbery, after which he becomes shipwrecked on Guarma with some other members of the gang.
 There, he is shot in the leg and captured by soldiers, but later rescued by Dutch and Arthur.
-Upon the group's return to America, Javier continues to assist with robberies and, when Arthur confronts Dutch, Javier sides with the latter, eventually escaping.
-Twelve years later, during the events of Red Dead Redemption in 1911, Javier is hunted down by John Marston and captured or killed.
+Upon the group's return to America, Javier continues to assist with robberies.
+When Arthur confronts Dutch, Javier sides with the latter, eventually escaping.
+Twelve years later, during the events of Red Dead Redemption in 1911, Javier is hunted down by John and captured or killed.

 Sloyer wanted players to fight against any preconceived notions about Javier from the first game, so his eventual fight against John was "even more painful".
 Sloyer felt that Javier is "looking for home, somewhere to belong", feeling torn between grasping at the American Dream and longing for his home in Mexico.
 Sloyer considered Javier to be a romantic, calling him the "Brad Pitt of the gang".
 When portraying the character, Sloyer considered the life of his own father, also named Javier, and his experience with immigrating to the United States.
 Sloyer attempted to emulate real-life Mexican bandit Joaquin Murrieta through the character of Javier, particularly in his quiet, brooding moments wherein he attempts to escape his dark past.